-Helping a loved one with MCI can be as simple as visiting with them and playing a game of cards, taking them out for a walk around the neighborhood, or driving them to a social outing with friends.
-You should also encourage your loved one to eat a heart-healthy diet that is low in fats and rich in fruits, vegetables, and omega-3 fatty acids (found in fish).
+Helping a loved one with MCI can be as simple as visiting with them and playing a game of cards.
+You might also take them out for a walk around the neighborhood or drive them to a social outing with friends.
+You should also encourage your loved one to eat a heart-healthy diet.
+This includes one that is low in fats and rich in fruits, vegetables, and omega-3 fatty acids (found in fish).

 If you believe that your loved one would benefit from these activities, but you or other family members aren’t able to assist them (due to work schedules or geographical constraints), you may want to consider employing a compassionate caregiver to assist them part or full-time.
-A home healthcare professional can provide help completing day-to-day chores around the house, assist with personal hygiene, transport your loved one to appointments or social engagements, or simply keep them company throughout the day.
+A home healthcare professional can provide help completing day-to-day chores around the house.
+They assist with personal hygiene and can transport your loved one to appointments or social engagements.
+Moreover, they can simply keep them company throughout the day.

 At the David York Agency, we offer highly-personalized home health care services to assist you and your family with the care of an aging loved one.